Qqwy/NoMoreOversleeps/README.md

 # NoMoreOversleeps #

-NoMoreOversleeps is a very simple cross-platform JavaFX application which is designed to help you adapt to a new polyphasic sleeping schedule by preventing you from oversleeping.
+NoMoreOversleeps is a very simple JavaFX application which is designed to help you adapt to a new polyphasic sleeping schedule by making oversleeping more difficult.
 Currently it does this by zapping your Pavlok if it detects no activity on your computer within a certain time interval (in case you fell asleep or failed to wake up on time).
 Activity detection is supported on keyboard, mouse and Xbox360-compatible controller.